 There have been calls from both within and outside of Parliament for mothers’ details to be included in marriage registration.

-The Government has confirmed its willingness to support a move from a paper based system to registration in an electronic register, and to facilitate inclusion of mothers’ details.
+The Bill would enable the Secretary of State to make regulations with the intention of changing the way in which marriages are registered in England and Wales.
+There would be a move from a paper-based system to registration in an electronic register.
+The Bill would enable changes to be made to the register entry and would facilitate inclusion of mothers’ details (among other things).
 The Government considers that this would create a more secure system for the maintenance of marriage records.

 In 2014, the Coalition Government consulted on the future of civil partnership in England and Wales.
 Among other things, the Government asked for views on opening up civil partnership to opposite sex couples.
 In June 2014, the Coalition Government stated that, in responses to the consultation, there was no united call for reform and that it had decided not to do anything at that time.